Frozen-1/Frozen-1/README.md

 - 👋 Hi, I’m @Frozen-1
 - 👀 I’m interested in web developing
-- 🌱 I’m currently learning responsive web design
+- 🌱 I’m currently learning font-end web developement
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...